39th BPSC Pre Exam 24.07.1994 Question and Answer Pdf in Hindi & English

 (d) Can declare a state law unconstitutional

-47. The directive ideals of a welfare state are described in –
+47. The guiding ideals of a welfare state are described in –

 48. The Speaker of the Lok Sabha is elected by –

-(d) Members of the majority parties in the Lok Sabha
+(d) Members of the majority parties in Lok Sabha

 49. The President of India can be removed from office by –

-50. For how long can a person remain a minister in India without being a member of either House of Parliament?
+50. Without being a member of any House, how long can a person remain a minister in India?

 (a) Three months